-The Compact Style packages many component assemblies within a frame.
-This limits the installation to a few connections with many of the plumbing and electrical connections preconnected.
-Figure 1.2.5 should be used with the two Piping and Interconnect Diagrams (Figures 1.2.1 & 1.2.2) for a better understanding of the Ultra Whisper Compact system.
-Refer to Chapter 2 for system installation instructions.
+The Compact Style contains many component assemblies within the compact frame.
+This limits the installation to a few connections; having most of the plumbing and electrical connections completed at the factory.
+This minimizes the time to install a Compact Style System.
+Figure 1.2.5 should be used with the two Piping and Interconnect Diagrams shown above for a better understanding of the Ultra Whisper Compact system.
+Refer to Chapter 2 for proper installation of the system components.